carolkoi/switch-bridge/README.md

 4. ` cp .env.example .env` or for windows
 5. ` copy .env.example .env`
 6. `php artisan key:generate`
+6. set the database connections in the .env file the run `php artisan migrate`

 ## Code generation
 1. To generate an entire crude operation e.g for Events run